 Car owners are to maintain or service their cars within their own municipal boundaries where possible but restrictions on inter-provincial travel have been lifted.

-Anybody who has missed a service due to lockdown level 5 or 4 should note that Suzuki has granted service plan holders an additional one month leniency on the normal 21-day grace period for car services.
+Anybody who has missed a service due to lockdown level should note that Suzuki has granted service plan holders an additional one month leniency on the normal 21-day grace period for car services.
 All warranties will remain intact, as if you had serviced within the lockdown period.
 Note that now that service restrictions have been lifted it is critical that you get your car serviced timeously - you can book a service online.